I Found A

 If the nest is not visible or has been destroyed, place the baby in a small container such as a strawberry basket and suspend it from the closest tree.
 If another type of container is used be certain there is a way for water to drain from it in the event of rain.
 Tuck the new “nest” under some leaves/branches to keep it obscure from predators.

 Waterfowl present a different set of challenges.
-If you have found a baby duck or goose that is injured, call us or another federally permitted rehabber immediately.
-Put the baby in a box with a towel on the bottom.
-Over the box and place it in a quiet warm area until help is quickly contacted.
+If you have found a baby duck or goose that is injured, call a federally permitted rehabber immediately to ask for instructions.
+If not waterfowl parents are present, put the baby in a box with a towel on the bottom.
+Cover the box and place it in a quiet warm area until help is arranged.
 If it doesn’t have feathers, supplemental heat will be needed.
+Placing a soft stuffed animal in with the baby is very helpful as well.

 If there are no noticeable injuries and it’s with its parents leave them alone.
 These parents are extremely protective and will take excellent care of their young.
 If it is not with parents and is fuzzy do NOT try to introduce it to another family even if there are similarly aged babies.
 Adults will often kills babies that are not their own.
 Place this baby in a box with a towel at the bottom and supplemental heat and contact a wildlife rehabber immediately.
 (Please see additional directions on warming the animal here.)

 If this duck/goose has normal feathers it most likely is old enough to survive on it’s own.
-If in doubt, observe only and contact a licensed wildlife rehabilitator.
+If in doubt, observe only and contact a licensed wildlife rehabilitator if needed.

 These are very broad guidelines.
 In the event of questions please contact us or any federally permitted bird rehabber immediately to address your questions/concerns.